Tapu Javeri: Career

 Javeri has been described as a "pioneer" of photography and painting in Pakistan.
 He uses photo montage, combining paints and photographs.
 Predominant colours are blues and browns.
 He has participated in group shows of paintings and photographs.
 His first solo show of artworks was held at Indus Gallery in 1997.
 Art Gallery in Islamabad held a solo show of his paintings.
 Javeri has exhibited at 50 group shows and 10 solo exhibitions.
 These include Where three dreams cross at Whitechapel Gallery, London and KaraChakra and KolachiScope in Karachi.

-He has developed a tee shirt range known as "Tapu's Tees", and also produced a photo-video montage depicting Karachi with Karachakra and Kolachiscope techniques.
+He has developed a T-shirt range known as "Tapu's Tees", and also produced a photo-video montage depicting Karachi with Karachakra and Kolachiscope techniques.

-Javeri is the brand ambassador of Nikon Cameras, Pond's and Sony Ericsson phones.
+Javeri is the brand ambassador of Nikon cameras, Pond's and Sony Ericsson phones.

 Javeri was the judge for the British Council Pakistan's 2012 "Dickens and the City" competition.

-Javeri is also one of the judges for Veet Miss Super Model Contest Seasons 2 & 3.
+Javeri was also one of the judges for Veet Miss Super Model Contest Seasons 2 & 3.

 On 11 March 2013 Javeri became an ambassador for World Wide Fund for Nature – Pakistan (WWF-Pakistan)'s Earth Hour 2013 along with Samina Pirzada, Adnan Siddiqui, Faakhir Mehmood, Frieha Altaf, Mekhaal Zulfiqar, Ayesha Omar and Agha Shiraz.

 On 11 June 2012 Javeri became the brand council member of Magnum ice cream along with Ayaan, Deepak Perwani, Kiran Aman, Nabila and Madiha Sultan.

 His "Tapulicious" line is an evolution of photo-manipulations, taking inspiration from the streets, but creating wearable art.
 Javeri uses his photographs of Pakistan to create both prints and bags from the images.
 The "Tapulicious" bags were showcased in Fashion Pakistan Week 3 in April 2012 in Karachi.
 The handbags collection contains faces of different famous fashion personalities against the muted backdrop of Karachi's landmarks and truck art.

 In June 2012 Intel announced the latest range of the laptops a.k.a.
 Ultrabook and stated that Javeri has launched colourful Ultrabook sleeves which portray the vibrant Pakistani culture.